aliencube/CSharp-Coding-Guidelines/Layout.Guidelines.md

 * Add a whitespace around operators, like `+`, `-`, `==`, etc.
 * Always succeed the keywords `if`, `else`, `do`, `while`, `for` and `foreach`, with opening and closing parentheses, even though the language does not require it.
 * Always put opening and closing parentheses on a new line.
-* Indent object Initializers and initialize each property on a new line, so use a format like this:
+* Indent object Initialisers and initialise each property on a new line, so use a format like this:

 ```c#
 var dto = new ConsumerDto()